 10 Things You Need to Do 1 Month Before You Move

 In most cases, you know you’ll be moving at least a month in advance.
-You may think a week or two’s enough to handle all of your moving logistics, but you’ll really need to give yourself a bit more leeway.
-Start planning your move a month in advance in order to comfortably hit all of your must-do’s.
+You may think a week or two is enough to handle all of your moving logistics, but you’ll really need to give yourself a bit more leeway.
+Start planning your move at least a month in advance in order to comfortably hit all of your must-do’s.

-Better yet, if you’re interested in donating items, make sure to get a receipt from the organization you’re donating to and deduct it from your taxes (hey, it’ll help offset your moving expenses!).
+Better yet, if you’re interested in donating clothing, furniture and other household items, make sure to get a receipt from the organization you’re donating to and deduct it from your taxes (hey, it’ll help offset your moving expenses!).

-Take Inventory - Taking inventory is an important step that most movers overlook or they simply don’t do because it’s so time-consuming.
-But the payoffs are big -- trust us.
+Taking inventory is an important step that most movers overlook or they simply don’t do because it’s so time-consuming.
+But the payoffs are big — trust us.
 It’ll help you determine the amount of packing supplies you need and how much insurance you need.

 With these tips, you’ll be that much more prepared to tackle the dreaded process some call moving!